Azure-Samples/Machine-Learning-Operationalization/samples/python/code/iris/readme.md

 Steps:
 1. Set up your environment
+2. Train and save the model
-2. Create web service
+3. Create web service
-3. Run web service
+4. Run web service

 Call the setup command from the command line to create your environment if not already done.

 - az ml env setup

+Use python to train and saved the model

+- Python iris_train.py

 Create the web service